 A textbook fresh espresso should be hot, syrupy, and bittersweet.

-Espresso that sits for more than 2 to 3 minutes loses most of these properties, and the flavor changes.
+Espresso that sits for more than 2 to 3 minutes loses most of these properties and the flavor changes.

 Is it still drinkable?
 Hell yes.

 “Death” has to do with the loss of crema, purists will say crema will be gone in 10 seconds (right?), so drinks should be served and consumed within this time frame to be at their best.
 It might make sense under laboratory conditions.
-But it’s a bit impractical for a barista to make an espresso in 10 seconds, serve the coffee, and then the consumer returns to the table for a cup.
+But it’s a bit impractical for a barista to make an espresso in 10 seconds, serve the coffee, and then the consumer return to the table for a cup.
 The drink is still hot and may burn your mouth during this time.

 When coffee is exposed to air, it begins to oxidize.
 We wrap most foods to keep them from oxidizing and spoiling, and crema does the same.